Canon G7 X Mark II vs T5i

 It is notable that the G7X Mark II offers wifi support, while the T5i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Both the G7X Mark II and the T5i have been discontinued, but can regularly be found used on eBay.
+The T5i was replaced by the Canon T6i, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Canon T5i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.